brucemakallan/LearningChartio/README.md

 > This React App is loosely based on the Ruby on Rails API here: https://github.com/brucemakallan/Author-s-Haven-in-Ruby-React-AWS

-> It is a learning project to practice the ue of Chartio (https://chartio.com) and the Google Sheets API (https://developers.google.com/sheets/api/)
+> It is a learning project to practice the use of Chartio (https://chartio.com) and the Google Sheets API (https://developers.google.com/sheets/api/)

 ## Authors Haven Blog (Statistics Dashboard)